Dongolok/EconometricsAUCA/micro_economics/Supply and Demand.md

 ```note
 We care about excess demand because it is the inefficient outcome, there also allocation problems.
 But the price ceiling gives us equity.
 ```

+**Question:** Assume that there is the shock either from demand or supply, after the schock happend, could you know, whether quantity of goods sold diminished or increased only by knowing price change?